GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-checkpoint/index.md

 ![alt_text](Image_9.PNG)

-Step 3: Enter the parameters as shown in the following table for the tunnel:
+**Step 3**: Enter the parameters as shown in the following table for the tunnel:

 |Parameter|Value|Description|
 |---------|------|-----------|